eigenein/protobuf/README.md

 ### Streaming messages

 The Protocol Buffer format is not self delimiting.
 But you can wrap you message type in `EmbeddedMessage` class and write/read it sequentially.

+The other option is to use `protobuf.EofWrapper` that has a `limit` parameter in its constructor.
+The `EofWrapper` raises `EOFError` when the specified number of bytes is read.

 ### Self-describing messages and TypeMetadata